ShiningRush/ServiceAnt/README.md

                 return Task.FromResult(0);
             });

-            // it used when you do not want to create transporttray class, you can handle it with a dynamic parameter serviceBus.AddDynamicRequestHandler("TestRequest", (eventParam, handlerContext) =>
+            // it used when you do not want to create trigger class, you can handle it with a dynamic parameter serviceBus.AddDynamicRequestHandler("TestRequest", (eventParam, handlerContext) =>
             {
                 Console.WriteLine($"DynamicRequest Handler get value: {eventParam.RequestParameter}");